telerik/reporting-docs/embedding-reports/blazor-reporting.md

 We provide two Web Report Viewers suitable for Blazor Web Reporting applications:

 * The [Blazor Report Viewer]({{%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/blazor-report-viewer/overview%})) is a wrapper of the [pure HTML5 Report Viewer]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer/overview%}), which is an HTML/CSS/JS client-side widget suitable for any web application that works with JavaScript.
-The Blazor Report Viewer does not use [Telerik UI for Blazor](https://www.telerik.com/blazor-ui) components and doesn't require subscription for this suite.
+The Blazor Report Viewer does not use [Telerik UI for Blazor](https://www.telerik.com/blazor-ui) components and doesn't require a subscription for this suite.

 * The [Native Blazor Report Viewer]({{%slug telerikreporting/embedding-reports/display-reports-in-applications/web-application/native-blazor-report-viewer/overview%})) is a native Blazor widget built on top of Telerik UI for Blazor](https://www.telerik.com/blazor-ui) components and as such requires subscription for this suite.